 The company and its underwriters work together to come up with a share price.
 Factors which influence pricing are,

-The quantity of stocks being sold in an IPO
+- The number of stocks being sold in an IPO

-The demand from the potential customers for company’s stock
+- The demand from the potential customers for the company’s stock

 Sometimes, the company’s success story, the values they believe in, products they offer may also affect pricing.

 Absolute valuation is when the company’s basic value is estimated against the market value using the company’s fundamentals.
-By using these techniques they arrive at per share value.
+By using these techniques they arrive at the per-share value.

-Discounted cash flow: It is the net current value of the anticipated cash flows from an investment as at today or on any given time.
-The revenue streams are projected by using a series of assumptions about how the future business performance and then forecasting how this business performance translates into the revenue stream generated by the business.
+It is the net current value of the anticipated cash flows from an investment as at today or on any given time.
+The revenue streams are projected by using a series of assumptions about how future business performance and then forecasting how this business performance translates into the revenue stream generated by the business.

-Economic value: The value is arrived mathematically by considering the Company’s residual income, assets, the risk bearing potential, debts to be paid off and such economic factors.
+The value is arrived mathematically by considering the Company’s residual income, assets, the risk-bearing potential, debts to be paid off and such economic factors.

 Value of equity = Enterprise value + Value of cash and investments – Value of debt and other liabilities